2009–10 SLC Super Provincial Twenty20: Teams

-Stadiums

 Rules and regulations

 Teams received 4 points for a win, 2 for a tie or no result, and 0 for a loss.
 At the end of the regular matches the teams ranked two and three play each other in the preliminary final.
 The winner of the preliminary final earns the right to play the first placed team in the final at the home venue of the first placed team.
 In the event of several teams finishing with the same number of points, standings are determined by most wins, then net run rate (NRR).
 All finals were played at Tyronne Fernando Stadium.